johannvig/honeypot/README.md

 # honeypot

 This project is a simple web application designed to detect and log web scrapers by using honeypot links.
-Originally implemented in Python, this project has been transformed into a web-based application using Flask, HTML, CSS, and JavaScript.
+Originally implemented in Python, this project has been transformed into a web-based application using Flask, HTML, CSS and JavaScript.

 ## Features